-Cloud computing is revolutionizing how people see the IT industry.
+Cloud computing is revolutionizing the IT industry.
 Every year an increasing number of businesses are recognizing the value of cloud-based servers and systems.

 Before the advent of the cloud, IT departments were responsible for maintaining a company’s entire computer system.
 This meant troubleshooting when problems arose, updating programs when needed, installing new software, and securing the company’s data.